juandld/narritive-hero/README.md

 - NoteItem: tag chips with compact color picker, preview snippet, expand/collapse
 - Config: `frontend/src/lib/config.ts` hosts `BACKEND_URL`

 Default `BACKEND_URL` is `http://localhost:8000`.
 When using Docker Compose, this is correct because requests originate from the browser, not inside the container.
+Use the top bar “Narratives” to open the full narratives page.

 ## Troubleshooting